marnusw/waterline-sails.io.js/README.md

 The supported **Features** will depend on the underlying storage mechanism used on the server, but in principle the following features may be supported:

-* `crossAdapter` (queries across this and other adapters will be joined in-memory on the client)
 * `autoIncrement`(`.sequential`)
 * `unique`

+**Planned Features**

+* `crossAdapter` (queries across this and other adapters will be joined in-memory on the client)

+At present this is not implemented and only joins via a single connection using this adapter is supported.

 ### Usage